Statuses in Latin with translation. Quotes in Latin with translation

 Woe to the lonely!
 (Bible).

-162. Veni. vidi.
+162. Vēni.
+Vidi.
 Vici.

 Came.
 Saw.
-Defeated (Caesar).
+Victorious (Caesar).

 163. Verba movent, exempla trahunt.

-[Verba movent, exemplary trag x unt].
+[Verba movent, sample trag x unt].

-Words excite, examples captivate.
+The words excite, the examples captivate.

 164. Verba volant, scripta manent.

-[Verba volant, script manent].
+[Verba volant, scripta manent].

-Words fly away, writing remains.
+Words fly away, but what is written remains.

-165. Vertas tempris filia est.
+165. Verĭtas tempŏris filia est.

 [Veritas temporis filia est].